rickyclegg/credit-card-admin/README.md

 NOTE: There is currently no clean up, so you have to restart the site when before running the tests.

 ## Running the app

+The app was created on Node v18.
+To specify the node version I used NVM which you may need to install it.
+You can then run either `nvm use` or `nvm istall`.

+Then

 ```bash
 npm ci